Cubs vs. Guardians Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- The Cubs will send Justin Steele (8-2) to the mound for his 15th start this season.
+- The Cubs will hand the ball to Marcus Stroman (9-5) for his 18th start of the season.

-- Steele has two starts in a row of five innings or more.
+- Stroman has 15 starts of five or more innings this season in 17 chances.
+He averages 6 innings per outing.

-- He has four appearances with no earned runs allowed in 14 chances this season.
+- He has six appearances with no earned runs allowed in 17 chances this season.

 |Opponent